Why Choose Us

 The legal team at Leverty & Associates handled my case with compassion and professionalism.
 I appreciate the time, work, and dedication they put into helping me recover compensation for the loss of my husband.

 I appreciate all the time the legal team put into my case.
 They kept me updated about the progress and any changes that were happening.
 This legal team is highly recommended by me.

 Let Us Help with Your Wrongful Death Claim

-If you have lost a family member or loved one due to the negligence or wrongful act of another person or entity, we are here to help.
-The first step is to get in touch with us to schedule a free initial consultation.
-During this consultation, we will learn the facts of your case and determine the best avenue for you to obtain compensation you deserve.
+Cases submitted after this time will not be heard.
+Reach out to us immediately at (775) 322-6636 to schedule a free initial consultation.
+During this meeting, we will learn the facts of your case and determine the best avenue for you to obtain the compensation you deserve.